 A letter of instruction (LOI) is a formal notification written in military message format notifying the receiving party of specific issues and detailing how the sender would like them addressed.
 Generally speaking, letters of instruction are used in business communications and with personal affairs.
 However, they can be written about almost any subject by anyone.

 In the U.S. Military, LOIs are used perhaps most frequently in two ways.
 These include directions for personal estates and as a corrective measure.

 Directions for Personal Estate

-As an example, one method for an LOI is as directions for the settlement a person's estate in the event of that person's death.
+The first method is as directions for the settlement of a person's estate in the event of that person's death.
 This is not a will but can be used as more of a to-do list of people to call, documents to obtain, and final arrangements for a funeral.
 It may also list specific assets and allocations.

 Corrective or Remedial Tool

 The second type of letter of instruction—like the one shown below—is used as a corrective or remedial tool in the military.
 Consider the most common LOI as a formal counseling session from a superior officer or senior enlisted personnel to a junior military member who has demonstrated sub-par performance.
 This typical LOI will not only review the standards the member should be meeting but offer a remedy to pursue better performance in the area of deficiency.
 Perhaps a plan of action to follow can be added to fully require the intended party to understand the consequences of not performing at the required level.

 In the sample below, the letter of instruction has been written as a way to help the recipient improve his job performance, which has been deemed “unsatisfactory.”

 The letter goes on to list a number of failings on the part of the recipient, and advises him to become more hands-on, writing: “You must personally set your division's goals and personally verify they are being met.”